peff74/Dallas_ds18b20_non_blocking/README.md

-# DS18B20 non blocking Script
+# Non blocking DS18B20 Arduino Script

 This Arduino script reads a DS18B20 temperature sensor only by using the OneWire library.
 The script initiates temperature measurements, checks if the sensor is busy, and retrieves temperature data.